 You are embarking on a journey, perhaps, to a destination far away from your comfort zone.
 Fear not!
 You are joining scores of others beginning their own travel adventures.
-Others who are driven by a love of therapy and their patients, and a thirst for adventure.
+Others are driven by a love of therapy and their patients and a thirst for adventure.
 It’s a perfect opportunity for you to share your experiences with new friends in a new place.
 Not to mention, you’ll be working with a vast network of clinicians and forging lasting professional relationships.
-Breaking up your best friend dream team is off the table, too.
-Traveling in groups is not only permitted, but also encouraged!
-Run and tell a friend (or two) about travel therapy, or <refer them> to land some extra sugar.
+Breaking up your best friend's dream team is off the table, too.
+Traveling in groups is not only permitted but also encouraged!
+Run and tell a friend (or two) about travel therapy, or refer them to land some extra sugar.

 5. Professional Growth